Filled maps (choropleths) in Power BI

 Select a data point on the VanArsdel - Sentiment by Month line chart.
 This filters the filled map to show Sentiment data for VanArsdel and not their competition.

 Map data can be ambiguous.
 For example, there's a Paris, France, but there's also a Paris, Texas.
 Your geographic data is probably stored in separate columns – a column for city names, a column for state or province names, etc. – so Bing may not be able to tell which Paris is which.
 If your dataset already contains latitude and longitude data, Power BI has special fields to help make the map data unambiguous.
 Just drag the field that contains your latitude data into the Visualizations > Latitude area.
 And do the same for your longitude data.

 If you have permissions to edit the dataset in Power BI Desktop, watch this video for help addressing map ambiguity.

-If you do not have access to latitude and longitude data, follow these instructions to update your dataset.
+If you do not have access to latitude and longitude data, but you do have edit access to the dataset, follow these instructions to update your dataset.